34 Best Apps to learn the Korean Language in 2026

 There are also several grammatical explanations and opportunities to review your learning.

-Pricing: The free plan is okay, but for access to all courses on all devices, and offline study, try the premium plan.
-It costs $14.99 per month, $39.99 for 3 months, or $79.99 for a year.
-A lifetime plan is for $159.99.
+Pricing: The free plan is okay, but try the premium program to access all courses on all devices and study offline.
+It costs $14.99 per month, $39.99 for three months, or $79.99 per year.
+A lifetime plan is $159.99.

 12. iTalki — Online Korean language tutoring